-Autumn might be upon us, but the days are still sunny, making it a good time to tick off some maintenance jobs which will help to protect your property when winter comes.
+With Summer well and truly upon us now's a great time to tick off some maintenance jobs which will help to protect your rental property ahead of winter coming.

 Here are our top five recommendations for things to look at over the coming month.
 If your property is currently occupied, then check with your tenants beforehand to schedule any necessary works at a time when it will cause them the least inconvenience.